quarkiverse/quarkus-openapi-generator/README.md

 See the module [type-mapping](integration-tests/type-mapping) for an example of how to use this feature.

+## Template Customization

+You have the option to swap out the [templates used by this extension](deployment/src/main/resources/templates/libraries/microprofile) with your customized versions.
+To achieve this, place your custom templates under the `resources/templates` directory.
+It's crucial that the filename of each custom template matches that of the original template.

+You can find an example of using customized templates in [integration-tests/custom-templates](integration-tests/custom-templates).

+### **⚠️** Important

+While the option to replace templates exists, it's essential to exercise caution and consider this as a final resort.
+Prior to altering templates, exhaust all possibilities of achieving your goals through configuration settings.
+Modifying templates could have broader implications for the extension's functionality and may introduce complexities.
+Only resort to template replacement when configuration adjustments prove insufficient for your requirements.

+Furthermore, be aware that customizing templates increases the risk of compatibility issues during future upgrades.
+Therefore, exercise discretion and weigh the benefits against the potential risks before opting for template customization.

 ## Known Limitations

 These are the known limitations of this pre-release version: